Differences between curl and libcurl.

 - command line tool, you run it from a shell prompt or within a script

-- offers almost 170 different command line options
+- offers more than 230 different command line options

 - often scripted to simulate browsers etc